Phlebectomy – Ambulatory and Micropuncture

 Before the Procedure: Preparation

-If you are taking a “baby-aspirin” daily as part of your usual regimen, you should stop taking them for the days you are taking the anti-inflammatory medications.
-You should also stop taking Vitamin E pills, herbal or home remedies.
-Multivitamin pills are okay.
-If you have any question on these points, please call us.
+If you are taking “baby-aspirin” daily as part of your usual regimen, you should stop taking this medicine for the days you are taking the anti-inflammatory medication.
+You should also stop taking vitamin E pills, herbal or home remedies.
+Multivitamins are okay.
+If you have any questions on these points, please call us.

-Daily low-dose aspirin: While we have performed Phlebectomy safely on patients with daily aspirin regimen, we prefer that this be stopped for at least 10 days prior to the Phlebectomy procedure.
+Daily low-dose aspirin: While we have performed AP safely on patients on a daily aspirin regimen, we prefer that this be stopped for at least 10 days prior to the phlebectomy procedure.